DBCDK/content-first/src/acceptance/schemas/readme.md

 # JSON schemas

 The schemas here govern the output of the web service.
-These schemas are only used by the integration testing.
+These schemas are only used by the acceptance testing.

 In summary, the service returns either a `data` or an `errors` value: